fstandhartinger/LightGbmDotNet/README.md

 # LightGbmDotNet

-A .NET wrapper for the LightGBM machine learning library, including GPU support.
+A .NET wrapper for the [LightGBM](https://github.com/Microsoft/LightGBM) machine learning library, including GPU support.

-Allows .NET developers to use the <https://github.com/Microsoft/LightGBM> machine learning library on Windows.

 LightGBM is one of the leading Gradient Boosting solutions, provided open source by Microsoft.